 SUMMARY AND CONCLUSIONS

-This research seeks to develop a numerical method to evaluate the vertical displacement of rail systems constructed atop EPS geofoam embankments.
-To achieve this purpose, a complex FLAC modeling approach was developed to analyze the sleeper deflection for multilayered railway embankment system supported by regular earthen embankment.
+This research developed a numerical method to evaluate the vertical displacement of rail systems constructed atop EPS geofoam embankments.
+To achieve this purpose, a complex 2D FLAC modeling approach was developed to analyze the sleeper deflection for multilayered railway embankment system supported by regular earthen embankment.
 The result from this initial effort was checked with FEM analysis conducted by other researchers on the same system.
-The percentage difference of the estimated sleeper deflection is within 8%, which validates the FLAC model in relation the FEM modeling approach used in the literature.
+The percentage difference of the estimated sleeper deflection was within 8%, which validated the FLAC model in relation the FEM modeling approach used in the literature (Powrie et al., 2007).

-Additional, a more complex FLAC3D model was developed to analyze the vertical displacement of an EPS-supported multilayered railway embankment system constructed in Norway.
-A series of 2D models were developed beforehand to identify the appropriate mesh size and the associated level of discretization required to reasonably estimate the total surface displacement from the train loading.
-This exploratory use of 2D models was preferable because 2D models required significantly less computational time and computer memory.
-The exploratory study suggested that fine, intermediate and coarse meshes produced nearly the same vertical displacement of the sleeper and a mesh size of 60 m × 60 m (width × depth) was sufficient to produce stable results.
-A fine mesh with a

-mesh size of 60 m × 60 m (width × depth) was thus used in the 3D modeling.
+Additionally, a more complex FLAC3D model was developed to analyze the vertical displacement of an EPS-supported multilayered railway embankment system constructed in Norway.
+A series of 2D models were first developed to identify the appropriate mesh size and level of discretization required to reasonably estimate the total surface displacement from the train loading.
+This exploratory modeling was initially performed because 2D models required significantly less computational time and computer memory.
+This study suggested that fine, intermediate and coarse meshes produced nearly the same vertical displacement of the sleeper and that a mesh size of 60 m × 60 m (width × depth) was sufficient to produce stable results.
+A finely graded, non-uniform mesh with a domain size of 60 m × 60 m (width × depth) was thus used in the 3D modeling.

-The maximum vertical rail displacement calculated by FLAC3D is 2.3 mm which occurs directly under the wheels.
-In addition, FLAC3D indicates that the concrete slab has a vertical displacement ranging from 1.8 mm to 2.3 mm.
-The vertical displacement the railway embankment system settles much more uniformly in the longitudinal (y) direction than in the lateral (x) direction.
-In addition, even though the thickness of the EPS layer is only approximately 5% of the full depth of the embankment model, approximately 60% of the vertical deformation occurs in the EPS.
+For the 3D modeling of the Norwegian case, the maximum vertical rail displacement calculated by FLAC3D was 2.3 mm which occurred directly under the wheels.
+In addition, FLAC3D indicated that the concrete slab had a vertical displacement ranging from 1.8 mm to 2.3 mm.
+The vertical displacement of the railway embankment system compressed much more uniformly in the longitudinal (y) direction than in the lateral (x) direction.
+In addition, even though the thickness of the EPS layer was only approximately 5% of the full depth of the embankment model, approximately 60% of the vertical compression occurred in the EPS.
 This is due to the fact that the EPS has a much lower bulk and shear moduli than other materials (i.e., rail, sleeper, natural ground, etc.).
-The system has a maximum lateral displacement of 0.2 mm, and a maximum longitudinal displacement of 0.02 mm.
+The system had a maximum predicted lateral displacement of 0.2 mm, and a maximum predicted longitudinal displacement of 0.02 mm.
 Both of which are relatively insignificant compared with the magnitude of the predicted vertical displacement.
 The normal and shear stresses within the system are distributed relatively uniformly by the rail-sleeper-ballast-concrete slab system.
 This is due to the high stiffness (i.e., high bulk and shear moduli) of these materials in relation to the underlying EPS and soil materials.

-Vertical deflections were measured by Frydenlund et al. (1987) on bolts found in the concrete slab which was constructed atop the EPS-blocks.
+To confirm the above modeling results, surveyed vertical deflections were used as reported by Frydenlund et al. (1987).
+These measurements were made on bolts found in the concrete slab constructed atop the EPS-blocks.
 The field measurements ranged from 2 to 3 mm on the west rail.
 This half of the railway embankment system was modeled by FLAC3D.
 The model produced vertical deflections ranging from 1.8 to 2.3 mm.
-This range of results appears to be a reasonable estimate of the lower range of the field measurements.
-Therefore, it is concluded that FDM, as implemented in FLAC, can satisfactory estimate the vertical displacement of rails systems constructed atop EPS-supported embankments when subjected to a static (i.e., stopped) train loading.
+This range of results was deemed to be a reasonable estimate of the lower range of the field measurements.
+Therefore, it was concluded that FDM, as implemented in FLAC, can satisfactory estimate the static vertical displacement of rails systems constructed atop EPS-supported embankments when subjected to a static (i.e., stopped) train loading.